raghur/easyblogger/README.rst

 Default Args file
 ~~~~~~~~~~~~~~~~~

-Specifying --blogid each time is just painful.
+Specifying –blogid each time is just painful.
 You can set a default
 blogId by creating a default args file ``~/.easyblogger`` as follows:

 .. code:: bash